mizrael/davidguida.net/src/_posts/2014-04-21-how-to-reference-an-array-of-scripts-from-another-script-in-unity.md

   - Programming
   - Unity
 ---
-Just a quick and dirty tip (actually, more of a reminder for myself), probably there&#8217;s a better way but for now it worked for me&#8230; Basically in Unity I needed a quick way to reference a list of scripts from another script.
-The idea is to have a &#8220;main&#8221; script holding a list of sub-scripts used to create instances of different game objects (some kind of dynamic factory).
+Just a quick and dirty tip (actually, more of a reminder for myself), probably there's a better way but for now it worked for me&#8230; Basically in Unity I needed a quick way to reference a list of scripts from another script.
+The idea is to have a "main" script holding a list of sub-scripts used to create instances of different game objects (some kind of dynamic factory).
 The first step is to create a base class for the sub scripts:

 [csharp]